triet4p/itapia/README-en.md

 docker build -t itapia-ai-service-quick:latest -f ai_service_quick/Dockerfile .
 ```

-### 2. Start the Services
+### 2. Start the Service
 Ensure the database services are running, then start the application service:
 ```bash
 docker-compose up -d ai-service-quick
 ```

 ### 3. Access API Documentation
-With the services running, you can access:
+With the service running, you can access:
 - **AI Service Quick Docs**: http://localhost:8001/docs
 - **AI Service Quick Base URL**: http://localhost:8001/api/v1

 ### 4. Key Endpoints
-- **GET /api/v1/ai/quick/analysis/full/{ticker}**: Request a complete quick analysis for a stock.
+- **GET /api/v1/quick/{ticker}**: Request a complete quick analysis for a stock.
+This API is intended to be used by the API Gateway.

 ### 5. Training Process on Kaggle
 Due to local machine and Docker resource limitations, the training processes should be executed on platforms with powerful resources like Kaggle or Google Colab.